USAN/Google-DFE-Kub-Project/README.md

 The Gateway appliance does not store any long-term data.
 Backups are not necessary.

 ## Upgrades
 There is no upgrade path.
-It is recommended you stand up a new appliance and transition your traffic to that new appliance.
+It is recommended you stand up a new appliance and transition your traffic to the new appliance.

 ## Troubleshooting